 In 1938, the Association purchased the church barn for $75.00, which became the funeral home until it was destroyed in a tornado in 1992.
 The funeral home was then built in its current location in 1993.

 Now the cost of membership is a one-time fee of only $6.00, which covers spouses, and any unmarried children.

 In November, 2013, the board re-established the membership discount program.
-Discounts include a 10% discount on services selected and casket selected at the time of arrangements, a free visitation service, and free memorial merchandise and printing materials.
+Discounts include a 10% discount on services selected and casket selected at the time of arrangements, and free memorial merchandise and printing materials.